 - No rice, confetti, or bird seed may be thrown or scattered.

 Flowers may be placed in the sanctuary in our containers.
 The containers cannot be removed from the church.
 A fully furnished flower arranging room is located in the education wing of the church behind the sanctuary.
 Due to the layout of the chancel area, a minimum of 2 arrangements are recommended.
-If the couple would like to leave the flower arrangements for use in worship the next day, the bulletin will note that the flowers are in honor of the marriage.
-Please notify the Wedding Scheduler if this is your intention.
+Since couples will leave the flower arrangements for use in worship the next day, the bulletin will note that the flowers are in honor of the marriage.

 Ferns, greenery and flower arrangements must have plastic placed under them.
-All decorating and flower arranging, as well as delivery to the church of the bride’s bouquet, bridesmaids’ bouquets, all corsages and boutonnieres, etc., should be completed at least three hours before the ceremony.
-It is the florist’s responsibility to remove all decorations as soon as possible following the wedding.
-This must be done before Sunday morning.
+All decorating and flower arranging, as well as delivery to the church of the bride’s bouquet, bridesmaids’ bouquets, all corsages and boutonnieres, etc., should be completed at least four hours before the ceremony.
+It is the florist’s responsibility to remove all decorations as soon as possible following the wedding in order for the Sanctuary to be prepared for worship on Sunday morning.

 If a Unity Candle is planned for the ceremony, it is the responsibility of the florist to supply the candles and the stand.
 Placement of the Unity Candle is by the wedding director or minister.
 Only tapered candles may be used.